imtapps/django-copybook/README.txt

     >>> contact.to_record()
     'Joe                 5155552222joe@example.com               '

+New in version 0.1.7:
+You can now populate a record object with a dictionary containing more items than the record has fields.
+The record will use the values if it has the associated fields, but will ignore extra data.

+This is useful when populating records from a form's cleaned_data for instance if the form has more data than that specific record wants.

 Notes:
   Because we are using OrderedDict, the new fixedwidth implementation will only work on Python 2.7 and above. (you can copy the OrderdDict